tomeeeS/ScrollPickerDemo/README.md

 # ScrollPickerDemo
 Demo project to showcase and test ScrollPicker, a customizable and data-bindable NumberPicker-like UI element for android for which you can set an arbitrary Collection to work with.
-See the 'Ease of use' section for more info.
+See the [Ease of use](#Ease) section for more info.
 If you'd like to clone only the ScrollPicker and not all this demo project to change it for your needs, [here](https://github.com/tomeeeS/ScrollPicker) is the droid you're looking for.

 <p >